Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 who makes decisions by themselves will generate a lot of unused code.

 ## Why you need to let development teams judge the outcome of those experiments
+>You cannot hold people responsible for results if you supervise their methods.
+You then become responsible for results and rules replace human judgment, creativity, responsibility. -_Stephen Covey_

+### What won't work
 We can say for certain that activity based metrics are a fail for measuring a new way of working.
 These include:
 * Physical or virtual face time
 * Points velocity - even the Scrum guide has dropped this